reframejs/reframe/readme.md

 4. Open [http://localhost:3000](http://localhost:3000).

-5. **Read the entire [Usage Basics](/plugins/create/starters/react-frontend#react-frontend) section of the react-frontend starter**.
+5. Read the entire [Usage Basics](/plugins/create/starters/react-frontend#react-frontend) section of the react-frontend starter.

-We recommand the react-frontend starter for you first Reframe app.
-But you can also pick another starter from the [list of starters](/docs/starters.md).
+We recommand the react-frontend starter for your first Reframe app but you can pick another one from the [list of starters](/docs/starters.md).

 <b><sub><a href="#introduction">&#8679; TOP &#8679;</a></sub></b>